-- The level of security taken as collateral. - The concentration of loans taken by employment type.
+- The level of security taken as collateral; and - The level of bad debts written off in previous years.

 (iii) Renegotiated loans

 Loans which are subject to renegotiated terms which would have otherwise been impaired do not have the repayment arrears diminished and interest continues to accrue to income.
 Each renegotiated loan is retained at the full arrears position until the normal repayments are reinstated and brought up to date and maintained for a period of 6 months.